NCAS-CMS/cfa-conventions/source/cfa.md

 aggregated data.
 This manipulation of the fragment is carried out by the application program that is managing the aggregation.

-The conventions support the following fragment manipulations:
+The following fragment manipulations are supported:

 ### Units and calendar